dougluce/sqsmonitor/README.md

         Display extra metrics like inflight and delayed messages.

       -n|--nonzero
-        Only show given queues if they have messages
+        Only show queues with messages

       -a|--all
         Check all queues